-Support Group meeting information dates for May 2021 now updated.
-Confirmation of Dublin & Wexford meetings in June also updated
+Support Group meeting information dates for July 2021 now updated.
+Confirmation of Dublin & Wexford meetings also updated

 With the help of “Just Giving” Platform – MMI offers you the opportunity to fundraise on behalf of us.
 This automated platform puts you in control and allows to setup multiple types of events to raise funds on our behalf.

 MMI Vision – MMI recognise everyone’s experience of myeloma is unique – our vision is to be the trusted partner supporting you on your journey

 MMI Mission – To inspire hope, promote awareness and contribute to health and well-being by providing support to every patient, carer and healthcare professional dealing with myeloma through education, advocacy and research.